Walfg/C-App-Laravel/README.md

 ## About Contacts-App-Laravel/Contacs-App-Laravel

-This project, made to refresh, learn, and update some of my knowledge regarding Laravel Framework, includes the use of the following points and further:
+This project, made to refresh, learn, and update some of my knowledge regarding Laravel Framework.
+It's a port of a small way basic project done in 2 days, using PHP, before starting this one, which includes the use of the following points and further:
 - Migrations
 - Routing
 - Auth (Basic)